Goodman-lab/AD-transferability/README.md

 Acknowledgement of the authors is required either when using the code partially or in full.

 The Python 3 code for this project is available for download.
-The "Quantifying applicability domain transferability" notebook contains the following code for:
+The "Knowledge transfer" notebook contains the following code for:

  - Fingerprint generator
  - Modeller